mainmatter/mainmatter.com/blog/_posts/2018-06-27-actix-tcp-client.md

 Next, we will need to adjust our `TcpClientActor` implementation to no longer print messages by itself, but instead forward them to the second actor.
-For that the `TcpClientActor` needs to now where to send them.
+For that the `TcpClientActor` needs to know where to send them.
 We could save the `Addr<_, ConsoleLogger>` instance in the `TcpClientActor` struct, but that would create a tight coupling between those actors, and we want the `TcpClientActor` implementation to be as generic as possible.